SecondNewtonLaw/Global-Functions-Documentation/Libraries/WebSocket.md

 ### Arguments

-- `message`: The message which was sent from the connection.
+- `message` The message which was sent from the connection.

 ### Example